-King David Kalakaua
+HM King David Kalākaua

-High Chief David Laʻamea Kamananakapu Mahinulani Naloiaehuokalani Lumialani Kalakaua was born on November 16, 1836, a son of High Chief Kapaʻakea & the Chiefess Keohokalole,
+High Chief David Laʻamea Kamananakapu Mahinulani Naloiaehuokalani Lumialani Kalākaua was born on November 16, 1836, he was the son of High Chief Kapaʻakea & the High Chiefess Keohokalole.

 He became king by election on February 13, 1874 under the Hawaiian constitutional law when the throne was left vacant after the death of King Lunalilo.
-The other proclaimed candidate from the eligible members to the throne was the Queen Dowager Emma Rooke, granddaughter of Kealiʻimaikaʻi (Kamehameha's brother).
-The controversial election resulted in an uproar of Queen Emma's supporters, comprised by the majority of the Hawaiian people.
-The Marines from American & British vessels were called to restore civil order and eventually Queen Emma acknowledged Kalakaua as the new king.
+The other proclaimed candidate of eligible members to the throne was the Queen Dowager Emma Rooke, granddaughter of Kealiʻimaikaʻi (Kamehameha's brother).
+The controversial election resulted in an uproar, causing a riot at the court house of Queen Emma's supporters which was comprised by the majority of the Hawaiian people, attacking Kalākaua’s supporters.
+In order to control the riot, forces were called from American & British vessels to restore civil order and eventually Queen Emma acknowledged Kalakaua as the new king.

-King Kalakaua married the Chiefess Kapiʻolani, but had no children.
-He issued the titles of Prince to his wife's nephew's, David Kawananakoa, Kuhio Kalanianaole and Edward Keli'iahonui and became very fond of them.
+Kalakaua was married to the Chiefess Kapiʻolani, but never had any children.
+He issued the titles of Prince to his wife's nephew's, David Kawānanakoa, Kuhio Kalanianaʻole and Edward Keli'iahonui and became very fond of them.

-Queen Consort Kapiʻolani, wife of Kalakaua
+Queen Consort Kapiʻolani, wife of Kalākaua

-Queen Kapiʻolani's nephews, Prince Jonah Kuhio Kalanianaʻole, Prince David Kawananakoa, Prince Edward Abnel Keliʻiahonui
+Queen Kapiʻolani's nephews, H.H.
+Prince Jonah Kuhio Kalanianaʻole, H.H.
+Prince David Kawānanakoa and

-On February, 14, 1874 Kalakaua appointed his brother, Prince William Pitt Leleiohoku his successor, but Leleiohoku died on April 9, 1877.
+On February, 14, 1874 Kalākaua appointed his brother, Prince William Pitt Leleiohoku his successor, but Leleiohoku died on April 9, 1877.
 A few days later on April 12, 1877, Kalakaua's sister, Princess Lydia Kamakaʻeha was named heir to the throne.

-Kalakaua's brother, Prince William Pitt Leleiohoku
+Kalakaua's brother, H.R.H.
+Prince William Pitt Leleiohoku